 Karmøy, June.
 Bringing Viking history and culture to life, this festival in the coastal community of Karmøy, half-way between Bergen and Stavanger, is the largest of its kind in this part of Norway.
 Taking place in a reconstructed Viking settlement, the festival, which centres around a big market, offers archery workshops, Viking music, Viking arts and crafts, Viking food, storytelling, sports and more.
-This year: Dates yet to be announced.
+This year: 6-9 June 2013.

 Grieg in Bergen